samchon/backend/README.md

 ```

 ### 4.4.
 Real Server
-To update the dev server is very easy.
-Just commit a new code into the `dev` branch, and type the `npm run update real` command on your local machine.
+To update the real server is very easy.
+Just commit a new code into the `real` branch, and type the `npm run update real` command on your local machine.
 By the command, the dev server will replace its code to the latest and the [Non-distruptive Update System](#41-non-distruptive-update-system) would be executed.

 ```bash
 npm run update real